 Why do insurance companies try to get out of settlements from truck driving accidents?

 The truth of the matter is that insurance companies have a lot at stake when they start insuring semi-trucks and trucking companies.
 The amount of damage that a truck of this size can cause is a lot more than any other kind of vehicle on the road could cause.
 Since this is something that they deal with on a daily basis, they know how to test the waters and put up a good fight.
-A lot of the time, it’s best to have an experienced personal injury attorney deal with the insurance company for you.
+A lot of the time, it’s best to have an experienced Houston semi-truck accident lawyer deal with the insurance company for you.